cryptocopycats/kittyverse/API.md

-# Using the CryptoKitties Unofficial (v0) and Official (v1) Public APIs
+# Using the CryptoKitties Unofficial (v0 and Official (v1) Public APIs

-## The Unofficial V0 Public API - No API Token Required
+## The "Unofficial" Public API (v0) - No API Token Required

-### Getting the Statistics for all Cattributes
+### Getting the Statistics for all Cattributes (incl.
+Purrstiges)

 ### Getting the Kitten #1, #2, ...

-## The Official V1 Public API - API Token Required - Apply Here
+## The Official Public API, Version 1 (v1) - API Token Required - Apply Here

 Note: The Official Public API requires an (authorization) token.
-Request to sign up for the KittyVerse program at <https://docs.api.cryptokitties.co> and if all works the CryptoKitties team will send over an API token via email.
+Request to sign up for the KittyVerse program at <https://docs.api.cryptokitties.co> and if all works out the CryptoKitties team will send you over an API token via email.
 Good luck.